 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harrington - Addison is worth considering.

 Harrington - Addison is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Harrington - Addison doesn't have a public transportation system that people use for their commute.
+Harrington - Addison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Harrington - Addison citizens is a little higher than the average for US cities and towns: 22.42% of adults in Harrington - Addison have at least a bachelor's degree.